cjavad/hashit/docs/usage.md

 settings:
   -H hashname, --hash hashname
-                        Select hash use -hl --hash-list for more info -C, --color           Enable colored output where it is supported -sp, --strip-path     Strips fullpath from the results -A, --append          Instead of writing to a file you will append to it
+                        Select hash use -hl --hash-list for more info -e excludes [excludes ...], --exclude excludes [excludes ...] list of files and directories to exclude -C, --color           Enable colored output where it is supported -sp, --strip-path     Strips fullpath from the results -A, --append          Instead of writing to a file you will append to it